coldbox-modules/cbsecurity/readme.md

 This module will enhance your ColdBox applications by providing out-of-the-box security in the form of:

-- A security rule engine for incoming requests allowing both authentication and authorization checks
+- A security rule engine for incoming requests allowing blocking, authentication, and authorization checks
 - Annotation-driven security for handlers and actions
 - JWT (JSON Web Tokens) generator, decoder, rotation, invalidation and authentication services
 - JWT Token Storage in a cache or database